RahulDevaraj/Final-Project/README.md

 ## Navigate to frontend folder and run "npm install"

 Finally navigate to backend folder and run "npm run dev" to start front and backend concurrently

+- or run on cloud by the link : https://frontend-8au5.onrender.com/